SheTalentM2/alx-system_engineering-devops/README.md

-This repository contains solutions to the shell task
+This repository contains solutions to this task